RESOURCES

 Use this template to create your own G-WOW model to investigate climate change by integrating place-based evidence you are observing in your culture and community with science.
 See an example of how this model can be used to investigate climate impacts on the cultural activity of wild rice harvesting.

-• ACTIVITY: Beings on the Move
+• ACTIVITY: Beings on the Move-Middle School to Adult

 Learn how different plant and animal beings are being affected by climate change through this interactive activity where participants are engaged in showing how some beings may be moving on.
 Instructions and being "cards" are included.